deltachat/deltachat-pages/en/community_standards.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other behaviour which could reasonably be considered inappropriate in a professional setting

 We recognize that sometimes people may have a bad day, or may be unaware of the impact of their behaviour.
 When that happens, you may carefully remind